edwardkslam/australian_seasonal_flu/README.md

 1) epidemic incidence (Figure 4)
 2) probability of successful epidemic initiation (Figure S16 and Table S6)

-### main text analysis scripts/Effect of prior immunity.R
+### main text analysis scripts/Effect of prior activity within same season.R
 Here we assess the effect of heterosubtypic competition on the size of subsequent epidemic:
 1)  the relationship between prior epidemic activity by other subtypes within the same season and city and the relative size of an epidemic (Figure 5).
 2)  the relationship between delay in onset timing and relative size of an epidemic (Figure 5).